Documentation

 To start tracking your ad events, follow these steps:

-1. Call the addAdsListener
+1. Call the addAdsListener method

 _10

-yourAdWidget.addAdsListener({Map<String, String> adMetadata);
+yourAdWidget.addAdsListener(Map<String, String> adMetadata);

 • yourAdWidget: The ad widget you want to monitor.